 I have heard plenty of older people comment on how their favorite soda doesn’t taste the same as it used to.

-While some have passed this off as everything tasting better when you are kid, the truth is that the ingredients of have likely been substituted enough to make a difference.
+While some have passed this off as everything tastes better when you are a kid, the truth is that the ingredients of have likely been substituted enough to make a difference.
 Real sugar instead of high fructose corn syrup is one of the biggest differences but also natural versus artificial flavorings.

 - 1 Natural Carbonation